QuewexDev/-/Commands.md

 cd websockify

-_After, you should run this command: _
+_After, you should run this command_

 python3 -m websockify (port where will noVNC running) 127.0.0.1:(vnc port) --web ../noVNC